Volt Information Sciences Inc. Shares Close the Day 10.7% Higher - Daily Wrap

 Market Comparative Performance

-- The company's share price beats the S&P 500 Index today, lags it on a 1-year basis, and lags it on a 5-year basis
+- The company's share price beats the S&P 500 Index today, beats it on a 1-year basis, and lags it on a 5-year basis

-- The company's share price beats the Dow Jones Industrial Average today, lags it on a 1-year basis, and lags it on a 5-year basis
+- The company's share price beats the Dow Jones Industrial Average today, beats it on a 1-year basis, and lags it on a 5-year basis

-- The company share price beats the performance of its peers in the Industrials industry sector today, lags it on a 1-year basis, and lags it on a 5 year basis
+- The company share price beats the performance of its peers in the Industrials industry sector today, beats it on a 1-year basis, and lags it on a 5 year basis

 Per Group Comparative Performance

-- The company's stock price performance over the past 12 months lags the peer average by -85.3%
+- The company's stock price performance over the past 12 months beats the peer average by 151.7%

+- The company's price-to-earnings ratio, which relates a company's share price to its earnings per share, is 183.1% higher than the average peer.

 This story was produced by the Kwhen Automated News Generator.
 For more articles like this, please visit us at finance.kwhen.com.
 Write to editors@kwhen.com. © 2020 Kwhen Inc.